How does the contraceptive loop work?

 Copper IUD (Cu-T, Nova-T ® , Multiload ® etc.)

 The shaft is coiled by a copper string.
 Copper prevents the sperms from gaining energy, which leads to a lower fertilization rate.
-Advantages: about as safe as the pill, cheapest solution, can stay inserted for 3 years.
+Advantages: about as safe as the pill, cheapest solution, can stay inserted for 3 to 5 years.
 Disadvantages: bleeding might increase or get more painful.
 As with all coils, there is no interference with or change in the menstruation cycle.
 Your body’s own rhythm will not change.
 In individual cases, this can result in somewhat irregular bleeding or in rare cases, heavy bleeding.

 The Gynefix is a hormone free nylon thread on the end of which small copper pearls are fixed.
 Because the nylon thread is very flexible, it fits itself neatly to the uterus.
 It should be replaced after 5 years.
 Advantages: In contrast to other coils, there is less increase of pain during menstruation.
 Disadvantage: due to uterine contractions, the Gynefix could be expulsed and the contraception lost.